UTSCC09/project-quizzify/README.md

 - **Private quiz creation:** Create Quizzes that are hidden to other users and only accessible to logged in users that are shared to it (allows a specific list of shared emails)
 - **Start a private quiz:** Invite/grant access to specified user accounts/emails to privately participate in quiz (prevent unwanted raids)
   - Integrate Twilio SendGrid to send email notifications
-- Different game modes:
+- **Different game modes:**
   - **Rapid-fire:** Accelerate question speed by a set multiplier (& award points by exponentially decreasing multiplier)
   - **Last one standing:** Three errors and you are out of the game.
-- **Quiz templates:** Users can take inspiration from public quiz templates and create a copy of it to modify on their own
+- **Quiz templates:** Users can take inspiration from public quiz templates and create a copy to modify on their own
 - **Account history:** User history shows total/percentage of wins and past quizzes played
 - **Image upload:** Quiz questions can be accompanied with an image uploaded by quiz creator